-- Relax and go Daytona Beach fishing easily
+- Relax and go to Daytona Beach fishing quickly.

 RULES & REGULATIONS

-If you fishing aboard a freshwater charter, the captain’s license will NOT cover everybody on board.
-On Saltwater trips, however, you will be covered under the captain’s license.
+If you are fishing aboard a freshwater charter, the captain’s license will NOT cover everybody on board.
+However, you will be covered under the captain’s license on Saltwater trips.

-So you will need to pick up a fishing license for all anglers between the ages of 16–64, regardless of whether you’re heading out with a captain or not.
+So you will need to pick up a fishing license for all anglers between the ages of 16–64, regardless of whether you’re heading out with a captain.

 Current Daytona beach Fishing Reports